NRMA: Separate paths

 NRMA remains a mutual company owned by its members.
 Insurance Australia Group is a listed company owned by its shareholders.
 It has a number of operating subsidiaries using the NRMA brand, including NRMA Insurance Limited, as well as a number of other insurance and related brands.

 During 2004 and 2005, the NRMA, in a joint venture agreement with JF Meridian Trust, acquired the Travelodge Australia chain of hotels in Australia.
 This was sold in 2021.

 In September 2006, the NRMA purchased a 75% shareholding in the Australian Thrifty Car Rental franchise from Mitsubishi Motors Australia.
 The deal was highlighted in the media and in NSW Parliament as potentially involving conflict of interest with the board member Gary Punch.
 In December 2008, the NRMA acquired the remaining 25% shareholding in Thrifty.
 In 2021 the Thrifty franchise was relinquished and the NRMA became a Sixt franchisee.

-It has also continued to grow its travel and holiday operations by investing in tourist parks, and in January 2007, acquired a major stake in the travel wholesaler Adventure World.
+It has also continued to grow its travel and holiday operations by investing in tourist parks, and in January 2007, acquired a major stake in the travel wholesaler Adventure World..
+The organisation has since expanded its accommodation portfolio significantly and, as of September 2026, operates 50 properties across Australia under the NRMA Parks & Resorts brand, including holiday parks, resorts, campgrounds and nature-based accommodation experiences.
 In March 2021, it was announced that the NRMA had purchased the Tasmanian tourism assets of the Royal Automobile Club of Tasmania (RACT) including Cradle Mountain Hotel, Freycinet Lodge, Gordon River Cruises and Strahan Village to be operated under the NRMA Expeditions brand.
 In November 2022, the NRMA acquired Pumphouse Point, located in the Cradle Mountain-Lake St Clair National Park, to also be operated under the NRMA Expeditions brand in Tasmania.

 In 2017 the NRMA purchased Manly Fast Ferry.